susovd/Python-Projects/README.md

 ## Background

-In this project, I have completed the **two** Python Challenges, PyBank and PyPoll.
+In this project, I have completed the **two** Python tasks, PyBank and PyPoll.
 There are two folders, Pybank and Pypoll, each folder corresponding to each project.

 * Inside of each folder contains: